-The interest rates and terms offered on the Notes may vary during the term of this Prospectus.
+The interest rates and terms offered on the Notes may var during the term of this Prospectus.

-Applicants are advised to confirm the interest rate and investment term immediately prior to completing the application form by reference to the current Interest Rate Sheet.
+Applicants are advised to confirm the interest rate as investment term immediately prior to completing t application form by reference to the current Interest Rate Sheet.

-The Interest Rate Sheet sets out the current interest rates and terms applicable and can be found on the Company's website www.westlawn.com.au/investment.
-In addition, the current Interest Rate Sheet is available by calling the Company on 1300 WESTLAWN (or 1300 937 852) or by contacting any office.
+The Interest Rate Sheet sets out the c and terms applicable and can be foun website www.westlawn.com.au/in/estm the current Interest Rate Sheets a Company on 1300 WESTL contacting any office

-Applicants must insert the current interest rate and the term that will apply to their investment on their Application Form.
+Applicants must insert the current the term that will apply to their in Application Form.